Cornell-MAE-UG/portfolio-chrismirandasoto/_projects/2025-fem-torquewrench.md

 Output voltage constraint: PASS (1.21 ≥ 1 mV/V)

-For my design, we selected Ti-6Al-4V because its high yield strength allows the wrench to avoid permanent deformation and failure under peak torque while its elastic modulus is relatively low so that it can be slightly flexible and allow higher-sensitivity strain-gauge measurement.
+For the design, I selected Ti-6Al-4V because its high yield strength allows the wrench to avoid permanent deformation and failure under peak torque while its elastic modulus is relatively low so that it can be slightly flexible and allow higher-sensitivity strain-gauge measurement.
 The material also offers strong fatigue resistance to support several loading cycles and high fracture toughness to slow crack growth from small flaws.